Welcome Guest!

 Length: Lessons are approximately 15-20 minutes long each

-The Kruse Training platform delivers knowledge and expertise developed over two decades in the plastic injection molding industry.
-Now companies and individuals can access a state-of-the-art online training program, suited for all levels of knowledge.
+The Kruse Training platform delivers knowledge and expertise developed over three decades in plastic injection molding.
+Now, companies and individuals can access a state-of-the-art online training program suited for all levels of expertise.